davidpaulhunt/jdg/README.md

 ## Examples

-These examples use mocha and shouldjs.
+A testing example using mocha and shouldjs:

 ```js
 var jdg = require('jdg');